- Applicants must be over 65 years of age

-- Applicants must be living within the London Borough of Richmond upon Thames and have lived there for at least the last five years.
-(There is limited provision to appoint residents from outside the Borough, at the discretion of the Trustees, if applicants have a strong connection with the borough e.g. a close family member living here).
+- Applicants must be living within the London Borough of Richmond upon Thames and have lived there for at least the last two years.
+(There is limited provision to appoint residents from outside the Borough, at the discretion of the Trustees, if applicants have a strong connection with the borough e.g. a close family member living here.
+However, we currently cannot accept any applications from residents from outside the Borough as we are already at the limit of the number of residents we are permitted to house from outside the Borough.)

 - Applicants must have an initial telephone conversation with the charity’s Administrator to assess their eligibility to apply.